GonzaloRuizCav/Minitorch/README.md

 python run_tests.py
 ```

-To run the models, open the GUI with the following command
+To run the models, open the GUI with the following command while being in the project folder

 streamlit run app.py -- 4